jason1015-coder/docs/content/collective/whitepapers/nanobench.md

 ### Dataset Contamination

-**Risk:** An agent solves a task from training memory rather than reasoning, producing an inflated score.
+**Risk:** An agent solves a task using training memory rather than active reasoning, artificially inflating its evaluation score.

-**Mitigation:** Every task is anchored to a commit merged after January 1, 2026. `patch_extractor.py` computes token-level Jaccard similarity between the task description and top GitHub code search results.
-Any task scoring above 0.85 similarity is flagged and replaced.
-The `base_commit` SHA and `merged_at` timestamp are stored in every task JSON, making contamination claims auditable and falsifiable.
+**Mitigation:** Every task is strictly post-dated (post-2026) and subjected to automated syntactic similarity screening against public code indexes, ensuring all telemetry remains verifiable and auditable.

 ### Repository Maintenance

-**Risk:** A target repository undergoes major restructuring, making existing task file paths invalid.
+**Risk:** Conflicting system-level dependencies or runtime mismatches cause evaluation failures unrelated to the agent's logic.

-**Mitigation:** Every task is pinned to a specific `base_commit` SHA.
-Structural changes to the upstream repository do not affect existing tasks. `validate_tasks.py` runs in CI and will flag any task whose file paths cannot be resolved at the pinned commit.
+**Mitigation:**The initial baseline standard focuses on interpreted runtimes, while polyglot environments deploy standardized container configurations to isolate dependencies completely.

 ### Environment Drift

-**Risk:** Diverse repositories (Python/JAX, Go, JavaScript) have conflicting system dependencies that cause evaluation failures unrelated to agent performance.
+**Risk:** Conflicting system-level dependencies or runtime mismatches cause evaluation failures unrelated to the agent's logic.

-**Mitigation:** v1 limits the dataset to Python-only repositories where dependency management is straightforward.
-Polyglot repos (meshery: Go+React, kolibri: Python+Vue.js) are introduced in v2 with Docker-isolated task environments.
+**Mitigation:** The initial baseline standard focuses on interpreted runtimes, while polyglot environments deploy standardized container configurations to isolate dependencies completely..

 ### Evaluation Cost

-**Risk:** Running multi-provider evaluations at scale is expensive, and API rate limits make full benchmark runs slow.
+**Risk:** Multi-provider evaluations at scale incur high commercial API costs and face restrictive network rate limits.

-**Mitigation:** v1 starts with 10-15 tasks and 2-3 provider comparisons.
-Expert-metadata injection (providing `required_files` hints in the prompt) reduces unnecessary file exploration by approximately 70%, cutting both cost and run time.
-A `--dry-run` mode validates the pipeline without invoking the agent.
-Local Ollama models can run cost-free for baseline comparisons.
+**Mitigation:** The insertion of targeted context boundaries reduces unnecessary file exploration by roughly 70%, while native support for localized open-weight models allows for cost-free baseline verification.

 ### Benchmark Bias

 **Risk:** Tasks curated by one person reflect that person's domain expertise and may not represent the full range of engineering challenges.

-**Mitigation:** v1 is explicitly framed as a curated baseline, not a comprehensive dataset.
-The `repo_inventory.py` scoring matrix is transparent and auditable.
-A community contribution pipeline (introduced in v2) allows other contributors to add tasks with validation requirements that must be met before inclusion.
+**Mitigation:** The scoring matrix is fully transparent and auditable, serving as a foundational baseline designed to scale via an open-source, community-driven task contribution pipeline.

 ---